 - Private insurance (cds);

 - Bankruptcy, but too big to fail?

-- Bailing-in creditors (pros and cons);
+- Bailing-in creditors (pros and cons), see PSI in Greece or other debt-swaps (Argy and Russian case later in the course);

 Statutory Approach (SDRM)

 It is necessary/optimal to create a formal, institutionalised framework to deal with debt crises?
 Something like Chapter11...
 Or not?